Sarah Ahn, DPMParadise Valley Foot & Ankle

 Christopher K Bromley, DPM, FACFASDelray Beach, Florida

-Brandon M Brooks, DPM, MPH, FACPM, FASPSActing-chief of Podiatry at the Columbia VA Health System in Columbia, SC
+Brandon M Brooks, DPM, MPHActing-Chief of Podiatry at the Columbia VA Health System in Columbia, SC

 Brandon M Brooks, DPM, MPH, FACPM, FASPS, is a practicing podiatrist and podiatric surgeon-scientist at the Wm Jennings Bryan Dorn VA Medical Center in Columbia, SC.
 Following the death of his sister from an opioid overdose, Dr. Brooks became increasingly interested in understanding opioid prescribing practice.
 Of note, he was the first clinician to demonstrate that clinically meaningful variation in postoperative opioid prescribing exists on a national scale among podiatric physicians and surgeons.
 He and his brother, Bradley M Brooks, DO, DABPN, were also the first to demonstrate that cognitive bias can impact opioid prescribing practice.
 Dr. Brooks is a graduate of Saint Leo University, the Barry University School of Podiatric Medicine, and the Geisel School of Medicine at Dartmouth.